-- A party to the arbitration agreement was under some incapacity. - The arbitration agreement was not valid. - A party was not given proper notice of the appointment of the arbitrator or of the arbitration proceedings or was otherwise unable to present his case (proper notice being "such as is likely to bring the relevant information to the attention of the person notified, taking account of the parties' contractual dispute resolution mechanism, including any applicable institutional arbitration rules" (Ekran OAO v Magneco Metrel UK Ltd [2017] EWHC 2208 (Comm))). - The award deals with a dispute that did not fall within the terms of the arbitration, or deals with matters out of the scope of the arbitration. - The composition of the arbitral tribunal was not in accordance with the agreement of the parties or the law of the country of the arbitration. - The award has not yet become binding on the parties or has been set aside or suspended by a competent authority of the country in which it was made. - The award is in respect of a matter not capable of settlement by arbitration. - Enforcement of the award would be contrary to public policy (including for example where the award has been obtained by fraud (Anatolie Stati and others v The Republic of Kazakhstan [2017] EWHC 1348 (Comm))). - The award includes decisions on matters not submitted to the arbitration which can be separated.
+- A party to the arbitration agreement was under some incapacity. - The arbitration agreement was not valid. - A party was not given proper notice of the appointment of the arbitrator or of the arbitration proceedings or was otherwise unable to present his case (proper notice being "such as is likely to bring the relevant information to the attention of the person notified, taking account of the parties' contractual dispute resolution mechanism, including any applicable institutional arbitration rules" (Ekran OAO v Magneco Metrel UK Ltd [2017] EWHC 2208 (Comm))). - The award deals with a dispute that did not fall within the terms of the arbitration, or deals with matters out of the scope of the arbitration. - The composition of the arbitral tribunal was not in accordance with the agreement of the parties or the law of the country of the arbitration. - The award has not yet become binding on the parties or has been set aside or suspended by a competent authority of the country in which it was made.
+In AIC Limited v The Federal Airports Authority of Nigeria [2019] EWHC 2212 (TCC), the Technology and Construction Court adjourned its determination of whether to enforce an arbitration award obtained in Nigeria, where the defendant had applied to the Nigerian court to set aside the award, and the outcome of that application was still pending.
+The court held that it was relevant to consider whether the defendant's application to set aside the award was bona fide and not a delaying tactic, whether that application had a realistic prospect of success and whether an adjournment would render enforcement more difficult and result in any prejudice to the claimant. - The award is in respect of a matter not capable of settlement by arbitration. - Enforcement of the award would be contrary to public policy (including for example where the award has been obtained by fraud (Anatolie Stati and others v The Republic of Kazakhstan [2017] EWHC 1348 (Comm)).
+The Court of Appeal has however indicated a high standard for refusing enforcement on public policy grounds RBRG Trading (UK) v Sinocore International [2018] EWCA Civ 838.
+For example, the mere fact that English law would have arrived at a different result does not of itself justify the application of English public policy and a refusal of enforcement. - The award includes decisions on matters not submitted to the arbitration which can be separated.